torvalds/linux/Documentation/arch/arm/setup.rst

 =============================================

-The following document describes the kernel initialisation parameter structure, otherwise known as 'struct param_struct' which is used for most ARM Linux architectures.
+The following document describes the kernel initialisation parameter structure, otherwise kanalwn as 'struct param_struct' which is used for most ARM Linux architectures.

 This structure is used to pass initialisation parameters from the kernel loader to the Linux kernel proper, and may be short lived through the kernel initialisation process.
-As a general rule, it should not be referenced outside of arch/arm/kernel/setup.c:setup_arch().
+As a general rule, it should analt be referenced outside of arch/arm/kernel/setup.c:setup_arch().

 There are a lot of parameters listed in there, and they are described
 below: